 Popups

-Popups are used to display information about the highlighted elements.
-This information includes text, attribute values, hyperlinks, images, etc.
+Popups are used to display contextual information about hovered map features.
+This information may include text, attribute values, hyperlinks, images, and more.

-You determine the information displayed in the popups for each layer.
+You can configure the specific data shown in popups for each layer.

-The Popups section, accessible via the icon, allows you to configure the content and display of the popups.
+The Popups section, accessible via the icon, allows you to define both the content and display settings of popups.

 1